ellah-ui/git-test/README.md

 # git-test
-I am learning some content on FrontEndMentor app
+I am learning some content on FrontEndMentor app# Python-assignment